Category Archives: Daily Prayer

 1. Prayer and Agony of our Lord Jesus in the Garden of Olives.

 Lord Jesus, source of all peace and serenity, during your prayer and agony in the Garden, you suffered such anguish and pain that you sweated drops of blood upon the ground.
-In virtue of the love which moved you to suffer in this way, turn our hearts back to God, strengthen our resolve to love you, and unite us with the holy will of God.
+In virtue of the love which moved you to suffer so profoundly, turn our hearts back to God, strengthen our resolve to love you, and unite us with the holy will of God.

 2. The Scourging of our Lord Jesus at the Pillar.

 Lord Jesus, heavenly Physician, you were wounded so that we may be healed (Isaiah 53:5).
-Hide us in your sacred wounds, especially the wound in your Sacred Heart, cover us in your Precious Blood, until we are healed, in body, soul, and spirit, until we blossom in every way under the light of your healing Love.
+Hide us in the depths of your sacred wounds, cover us in your Precious Blood, until we are healed, in body, soul, and spirit, until we blossom in every way under the light of your healing Love.

 3. The Crowning with Thorns.